The Rotary Club of Twickenham upon Thames/ History of TuT Rotary

 1986: TuT receives District 114 Significant Achievement Award for involvement in Richmond Tertiary College’s Young Enterprise Scheme.
 Sports wheelchair is donated to “Hurricane Steve”.

 1987: Cry Freedom film proceeds bring the Club £4k for End Polio Now.
 David Attenborough and the heroes of the film Donald & Wendy Woods attend

 Presidents: Richard Muldoon, Terry Green, Ray Denwood, Bill Gilliland, Barry James, Chris Ferguson, Ian Cave, Gerry McCafferey, John McCormack, Ken Smith

 The Second Decade

 1988: Tenth Anniversary Celebration is exceptional, with Roy Castle as Guest speaker.
 He persuades Michael Horner to play the spoons!
-Donation of intensive care cot to special care baby unit at West Middlesex Hospital following huge fundraising efforts by Audrey Smith, supplemented by the Club.
+Donation of intensive care cot to the special care baby unit at West Middlesex Hospital following huge fundraising efforts by Audrey Smith, supplemented by the Club.
 Total donation £3300

-1989: A chalet style summer house donated to Strathmore School
+1989: A chalet-style summer house donated to Strathmore School

 1990: Band Concert for the Star & Garter has become an annual event.
 Started in 1987 and continues each year until 1995